maelfabien/maelfabien.github.io/_posts/2019-8-4-TimeSeries3.md

 - identify patterns that look sinusoidal for example, and fit the right parameters
 - the easiest option to remove the trend is to compute the first difference.
 For example, if there is a yearly seasonality, we can take $ y_t $ - $ y_{t-12} $ (since the measures are made monthly)

 The most common way is the difference transformation.
-We substract the value 12 months ago to the value of today.
+We subtract the value 12 months ago to the value of today.

 ```python
 plt.figure(figsize=(12,8))